Spectral analysis of three-state quantum walks with general coin matrices: Introduction

 Thus, in this paper, we focus on a mathematically explicit approach to analyze the (discrete) eigenvalues and eigenvectors of the time evolution operator.
 This rigorous analysis provides deeper insights into the spectral structure of the system and facilitates understanding of phenomena such as localization and the long-term behavior of QWs.
 It is well-known that the occurrence of localization is equivalent to the existence of eigenvalues of the time evolution operator.
 Moreover, a quantitative investigation of localization can be conducted by deriving the time-averaged limit distribution using the eigenvalues and eigenvectors \cite{Kiumi2022}.
 The transfer matrix method stands as a powerful tool for eigenvalue analysis and has been applied to several types of QW models by author \cite{Kiumi2021-yg, Kiumi2022-ts}, and even for non-unitary QWs \cite{Kiumi2022-nu}.
+Beyond identifying discrete eigenvalues, this paper also reveals the structure of the essential spectrum.
+This complete the spectral picture which is crucial for understanding the interplay between localization, delocalization, and spectral degeneracy.
+In particular, resolving the essential spectrum allows us to determine the presence or absence of spectral gaps, which govern the robustness of localized modes.
+This level of spectral resolution makes our analysis substantially more comprehensive than previous studies.